Whatever your questions or concerns about asthma, our asthma nurse specialists are just a call away on

-Complementary therapies and treatments should only ever be used alongside your prescribed medicines so it's very important that you don't stop taking your normal asthma medicines unless your doctor advises you to.
-This is because suddenly stopping your asthma medicines can lead to a worsening of asthma symptoms and at worse put you at increased risk of having an asthma attack.
+Never stop taking your usual asthma medicines unless your GP or asthma nurse advises you to do so.
+This is because stopping your asthma medicines can cause your asthma symptoms to get worse and increase your risk of having an asthma attack.

 The Buteyko Breathing Technique